 Water Based Polyurethane On Wood

-The application of a water-based polyurethane on wood, for example wood floors, seems to be counter intuitive as wood and water don’t mix.
+The application of water-based polyurethane on wood, for example, wood floors, seems to be counterintuitive as wood and water don’t mix.
 The process after application of the water-based polyurethane is the water evaporates and leaves the polyurethane to dry and create a barrier on the wood.

-Knowing the barrier is there isn’t a catch all when cleaning water based polyurethane wood.
+Knowing the barrier is there isn’t a catch-all when cleaning water-based polyurethane wood.
 The sealer isn’t totally impervious to water and can seep into the wood.
-The reason I mention all of this is cleaning with water is an option, however, I wouldn’t use and excessive amount or let puddles of water stand on your polyurethane wood as it can penetrate the wood over time and cause your wood to bow, crack or split.
+The reason I mention all of this is cleaning with water is an option, however, I wouldn’t use an excessive amount or let puddles of water stand on your polyurethane wood as it can penetrate the wood over time and cause your wood to bow, crack or split.

 Utilize the cleaning processes noted above and clean with general to lite amounts versus using a mop with a bucket for example.